carpanalper/becode-capstone-challange/README.md

 - Finally, the crucial player for automation is `scheduler.py` which orchestrates and schedules all above-mentioned scripts by using `apscheduler`.
 It enables pulling data and updating database every 30 minutes.
 It informs the user about the process on each turn.
 It also launches streamlit app once and stops when the process is terminated.

 ## Future Improvements
-- Better design for the project folders
 - Necassary configurations for running the app on a cloud
 - Pulling historical data from various resources to improve and enrich analysis
 - Creating a more complicated database
-- Various sql queries for different analysis
+- Various SQL queries for different analysis
 - Different visualisations like trending topics over time, daily or monthly visualisations, sentiment analysis of titles etc.
 - More professional README